 12 of the Best Things to Do in Walla Walla, WA

 Are you planning your getaway to Walla Walla?
+Wondering what there is to do in Eastern Washington?
 We can help!
 Preview the many fantastic things to do in Walla Walla below.
 From gorgeous hiking trails to world-class wineries, there’s something for everyone to enjoy in our little slice of paradise.

 For a full list of things to do in Walla Walla, download our free Vacation Guide!
 Inside, you’ll find our favorite restaurants, shops, museums, wineries, and more!